 2. Don’t be afraid to ask for help!
 No woman is an island and that includes you.
 Seek help from family, friends and loved ones.
 They might help you recover through the rough times!

-3. Be better in control of your tempter and emotions.
+3. Be better in control of your temper and emotions.
 Anger, anxiety, worries, resentment and other negative emotions can cause stress.
-I’m a believer of “feeling your feelings”.
+I’m a believer in “feeling your feelings”.
 Stay positive, but if there’s something bothering you, let it out and go on with life.
 We shouldn’t let bad feelings “stay in the body” because they build up and stress us out.

 4. Alter the situation.
 Try altering a stressful situation by being more assertive and facing the problem.
 Compromise and know how to meet halfway to solve the problem.
 Instead of thinking of what “could have been done”, why not try to act on it and turn the situation around?